 The U.S. Commission on Civil Rights is a Federal fact-finding agency authorized by Congress to investigate a broad range of civil rights, including voting rights complaints and discrimination or the denial of equal protection of the law based on race, color, national origin, religion, gender, age, or disability.

-The Department of Justice (DOJ) has requested that the Commission submit its plan to improve the language accessibility of its federally conducted programs and activities and to take steps to implement the plan.
+The Department of Justice (DOJ) has requested that the Commission update its plan to improve the language accessibility of its federally conducted programs and activities and to take steps to implement the plan.
 The U.S. Commission on Civil Rights provides an array of services that can be made accessible to otherwise eligible persons who are not English proficient.
-The Commission is committed to improving the accessibility of these services to eligible LEP persons.
+The Commission is committed to improving the accessibility of these services to LEP persons.
 To this end, the Commission has examined the services it provides and has developed this plan to give LEP persons meaningful access to its services, without unduly burdening the fundamental mission of the agency.

 The factors that have been considered in determining what constitutes reasonable steps to ensure meaningful access include:

-- number or proportion of LEP persons in the eligible service population;
+- Number or proportion of LEP persons in the eligible service population;

-- frequency with which LEP individuals come into contact with the program;
+- Frequency with which LEP individuals come into contact with the program;

-- importance of the service provided by the program; and
+- Importance of the service provided by the program; and

-- resources available to the recipient.
+- Resources available to the recipient.

 The Commission’s LEP plan:

-- supports Executive Order 13166 by providing meaningful access to the Commission programs, benefits, services, and information for LEP individuals using the four-factor analysis recommended by DOJ;
+- Supports Executive Order 13166 by providing meaningful access to the Commission programs, benefits, services, and information for LEP individuals using the four-factor analysis recommended by DOJ;

-- provides clear, consistent direction in the delivery of efficient, effective, and caring service to LEP individuals;
+- Provides clear, consistent direction in the delivery of efficient, effective, and caring service to LEP individuals;

-- balances service needs of LEP individuals with the fiscal constraints of Commission operations; and
+- Balances service needs of LEP individuals with the fiscal constraints of Commission operations; and

-- provides a framework for resource allocation decisions in the context of all Commission business.
+- Provides a framework for resource allocation decisions in the context of all Commission business.